yukun-dong/how-to/add-msgext-to-teams-app.md

 ## Add message extension to a bot Teams app:

-Since message extensions are implemented on top of the Bot support architecture within Teams.
-Adding Message Extension to a bot Teams app is simpler than adding to a tab Teams app.
+Since message extensions are implemented on top of the Bot support architecture within Teams, adding Message Extension to a bot Teams app is simpler than adding to a tab Teams app.

 Following are the steps to add Message Extension capability to a bot app:
 1. [Create a message extension Teams app using Teams Toolkit](#create-a-message-extension-app-using-teams-toolkit).